Rahul4585/Microsoft-Classifying-Cybersecurity-Incidents-with-Machine-Learning/README.md

 By the conclusion of this project, the following outcomes are incorprated:

 - **Accurate Machine Learning Model**: Developed a machine learning model that reliably predicted the triage grade of cybersecurity incidents (True Positive, Benign Positive, False Positive) with high performance metrics, including macro-F1 score, precision, and recall.
-The **Decision Tree Classifier** is anticipated to achieve the best results.
+The **hyperparameter-tuned Decision Tree model** is anticipated to achieve the best results.

 - **Comprehensive Performance Analysis**: Provided a detailed analysis of the model's performance, including insights into the most influential features in the prediction process.
 This will involve evaluating feature importance, understanding the impact of various features on the model’s predictions, and identifying areas for potential improvement.